 It’s not clear just how loud this plane was, but unofficial estimates put it around 140 dB.

 But if we consider shuttles in this category, they’ve been shown to produce far stronger sounds than even the XF-84H.

 A NASA report writes that the launch of Saturn V, a rocket designed to send people to the Moon, produced sounds of up to 204 dB.
-This particular rocket had engines which generated a cumulative 7.5 million pounds of thrust — an absolute monster.
+This particular rocket had engines that generated a cumulative 7.5 million pounds of thrust — an absolute monster.

 Saturn V was pivotal in the Apollo program, and in the deployment of Skylab — the precursory to the International Space Station.
-This which made for what was probably the loudest sound ever heard at NASA, and the loudest ever produced by mankind, with one exception.
+This made for what was probably the loudest sound ever heard at NASA, and the loudest ever produced by mankind, with one exception.

 The loudest Bomb

 Bombs are, through their very nature, loud.
 They’re meant to destroy things, and they produce a lot of energy, which manifests into sound.
 But while all bombs are loud, some are definitely louder than others.